BSP-TEX History

 Steam Powered

-Our story begins in 1905, with the British Steel Piling company, founded by Edward Le Bas.
+Our story begins in 1906, with the British Steel Piling company, founded by Edward Le Bas.
 BSP designed and manufactured sheet piles and steam-powered piling hammers.
-The companies influence continued to grow and for many years, it was also involved in the manufacture of drilling, earth boring and tunnelling machines.
+The company's influence continued to grow and for many years, it was also involved in the manufacture of drilling, earth boring and tunnelling machines.

 During the early 1970s, the newly nationalized British Steel Corporation took over the marketing of all UK-produced steel sheet piling, and BSP made a global impact.
 BSP was acquired by Tex Holdings plc in 1989 and more recently incorporated into the TEX GROUP.